 Her great interest in the education field led her to participate in several certified teaching

 seminars both of formal and non-formal education, in Erasmus+ projects, Youth Exchanges, Training Courses, and in varied

 Voluntary Projects, such as educational, environmental, cultural and social ones since 2010.
 During her studies and afterwards, Georgia worked as a facilitator of

 formal and non-formal educational activities at the Central Public Library of Serres and of

 Reading Empowerment & Creative Writing Sessions at the Central Public Library of Komotini.

 Since 2015 she has been teaching to a wide range of students, as Ancient and Modern Greek

 to Greek high-school students and Modern Greek to foreign students, both underage and

 adults.
-She is also well experienced in the fields of distance learning.
+She is also well experienced in the fields of distance learning and digital literacy.
 Currently, she organizes

-events and campaigns as a mentor and trainer of Praxis volunteers and she continues teaching
+events, workshops and campaigns as a Mentor and Youth worker of Praxis volunteers and she continues teaching

 voluntarily Modern Greek to immigrants and foreigners in NGOs.